justinm1295/ISS.py/README.md

 This is a work in progress, and will be updated iteratively as new features are finished.
 Documentation will be added as necessary.

-*Contributions in the form of Issues, Pull Requests, and other appropriate methods is encouraged!*
+*Contributions in the form of Issues, Pull Requests, and other appropriate methods are encouraged!*

 Key Features
 ------------